Geographic Distribution and Habitat

 Golden-bellied mangabeys are Old World monkeys endemic to the Democratic Republic of Congo in equatorial Central Africa.
 Home for most individuals is the sedimentary Congo Basin.
 Prior to being classified as its own species, the golden-bellied mangabey (Cercocebus chrysogaster) had been considered a subspecies of the agile mangabey (Cercocebus agilis).

-Commonly found in tropical rainforests, golden-bellied mangabeys prefer swampy habitats and thrive in wetlands at elevations up to 1,640 ft (500 m).
-Habitats include lowlands at or below sea level, usually no higher than 656 ft (200 m) that flood from November to March; riparian forests (situated along the banks of a river); and upland rainforests, 656 to 1,640 ft (200-500 m) in elevation.
+Commonly found in tropical rainforests, golden-bellied mangabeys prefer swampy habitats and thrive in wetlands at elevations up to 1,640 feet (500 m).
+Habitats include lowlands at or below sea level, usually no higher than 656 feet (200 m) that flood from November to March; riparian forests (situated along the banks of a river); and upland rainforests, 656 to 1,640 feet (200-500 m) in elevation.
 As altitudes increase, fewer swampy habitats exist so the population of golden-bellied mangabeys diminishes.

 Size, Weight, and Lifespan